ESL Week rolls out

-ESL Week has been declared by many communities across Ontario including: Toronto, Kingston, Windsor, Barrie, Ajax, Amherstburg, Brampton, Caledon, Clarington, Cornwall, Fort Erie, Markham, Milton, Norfolk County, North Bay, Oakville, Orillia, Oshawa, Peterborough, Pickering, Scugog, Stratford, St. Thomas and York Region.
+ESL Week has been declared by 44 communities across Ontario including: Toronto, Ottawa, Barrie, Ajax, Amherstburg, Aurora, Aylmer, Brampton, Brighton, Caledon, Clarington, Cochrane, Cornwall, Durham Region, Fort Erie, Fort Frances, Gananoque, Georgina, Gwillimbury, Kirkland Lake, Markham, Midland, Milton, New Tecumseth, Newmarket, North Bay, Oakville, Oshawa, Pickering, Port Colborne, Port Hope, Quinte West, Rainy River, Richmond Hill, Smooth Rock Falls, South Bruce, Stratford, St. Charles, St. Thomas, Temiskaming Shores, Timmins, Whitby, Whitchurch-Stouffville and Windsor.

-A feature of ESL Week is the TESL Ontario conference that takes place December 10-12, 2009, in Toronto.
-The conference - Language for a Changing World - is the largest convention of its kind in Canada and will host over 1,500 delegates.
+A regular highlight of ESL Week is the TESL Ontario annual conference, which takes place November 8-10, 2012 in Toronto.
+The conference - TESL Ontario at 40: Thriving, Excelling, Sharing, Leading -- is the largest conference of its kind in Canada, hosting more than 1,500 delegates.
+The conference brings together ESL educators from the public and private sector, academics, researchers, teacher trainers and representatives from both the federal and provincial governments.
 The conference offers a variety of workshops, plenary speakers, research symposia and a panel discussion on a current ESL topic.

 TESL Ontario is the association and certifying body for non-credit adult ESL instructors in Ontario.
-TESL Ontario represents more than 4,400 ESL professionals working in elementary and secondary schools; colleges and universities; private schools; and LINC and ESL sites across the province.
-The organization has developed expertise in areas of teacher certification, and professional and curriculum development.
+TESL Ontario represents more than 4,600 ESL professionals working in elementary and secondary schools; colleges and universities; private schools; and LINC and ESL sites across the province.
+The organization has developed expertise in areas of teacher accreditation, and professional and curriculum development.
 For more information, visit www.teslontario.org.